Call us: +1-415-738-4000

 After upgrading, however, it is not mandatory to add the

 <persistence> sub-element.
-In Ehcache 2.6, disk persistence configuration elements from previous Ehcache versions will continue to be available with the same functionality, as long as the
+In Ehcache 2.6 or higher, disk persistence configuration elements from previous Ehcache versions will continue to be available with the same functionality, as long as the

 <persistence> sub-element has not been specified.